Molten Chocolate Lava Cakes are rich and decadent yet incredibly easy!

 Hey you!
 How was your weekend?
 Do anything fun?

 Ben and I saw Skyfall on Friday night.
-I had bought tickets for Lincoln via Fandango earlier that afternoon, but after enjoying a glass of wine at a nearby restaurant beforehand, we both agreed we’d probably fall asleep in the theater if we saw such a serious movie, and switched our tickets over to James Bond instead.
+I had bought tickets for the movie Lincoln via Fandango earlier that afternoon, but after enjoying a glass of wine at a nearby restaurant beforehand, we both agreed we’d probably fall asleep in the theater if we saw such a serious movie, and switched our tickets over to James Bond instead.

 I spent the rest of the weekend getting ready for my marathon, 4-part, Thanksgiving-themed KCCI segment today!
 Sweet Ben shook me from my slumber at 3:15am then we were out the door an hour later, and cooking 30 minutes after that.